AceOfHeaVeN/avxav-Odoo-integration/content/avxav-Odoo Integration/SDB Questions to Ask.md

 ---
 up:: [[Odoo]] [[SDB Sugar Daddy's Bakery]]

-Product Template:

-Product Variant?
+### Regarding the Product template shared on Friday 14-Jun-24

+- **Product Variants**: What is this field?
 	- Is this variances like the size of the product or the color?
 Ex:
 		- 9" Chocolate Fudge Cake
 		- 8" Chocolate Fudge Cake
 		- etc.
-- Or is this a variant as in when purchasing a certain brand of cream cheese, but that brand is out of stock so we purchase from another brand?
+	- Or is this a variant for purchasing products.
+Ex:
+		- Purchasing from a certain brand of cream cheese, but that brand is out of stock so,
+		- We purchase from another brand, is this a variant?

-- Purchase UoM:
+- **Purchase UoM**:
 	- How to define this on the system for each raw material?
-		- We purchase some products in a pack of 12 or 24, but each product is unique, as many can be purchased in 12 pcs, but for example:
+		- We purchase some products in a pack of 12 or 24, but each product is unique, for example, many products can be purchased in 12 pcs, but for example:
 			- Peanut butter are 340g per pcs.
 			- While Nutella is 750g per pcs.

-- For Product category:
+- **Product category**:
 	- We require sub categories for almost all items, ex:
 		- Cakes:
 			- Tea Time Cakes.